ptdkhoa/Peanut-dataset/README.md

 This dataset is released under the Creative Commons license CC BY-SA 4.0

 If you use the datasets for your research, please cite the following paper: Tran, Thi Hoang Yen, and Phan, Tran Dang Khoa.
 "Dense Multi-Scale Convolutional Network for Plant Segmentation."
-IEEE Access, vol. 11, 2023, pp. 82640 - 82651.
+IEEE Access 11 (2023): 82640 - 82651.

 Copyright (c) 2023 Thi Hoang Yen Tran, Tran Dang Khoa Phan